George Russell Sextet at the Five Spot

 George Russell Sextet at the Five Spot is an album by George Russell originally released on Decca in 1960.
-The album contains performances by Russell with Al Kiger, David Baker, Dave Young, Chuck Israels and Joe Hunt.
+The album contains performances at the Five Spot Café by Russell with Al Kiger, David Baker, Dave Young, Chuck Israels and Joe Hunt.
 The Allmusic review by Ken Dryden states that "Although Russell plays more of a composer/arranger style of piano, his very challenging arrangements are very attractive.
 Anyone who enjoys his releases for RCA, Riverside, and Decca from around this period in his career should definitely acquire this sure-to-be-collectable CD".